al63/SublimeFiles/README.md

 __Usage__

 Sublime files an be activated with the command palette command: "Sublime Files: Open Navigator", or with the key command ctrl+super+n (or ctrl+alt+n for windows).
 The first option will always show the current directory.
-Selecting another directory will nagivate to that directory and selecting a file will open that file.
+Selecting another directory will navigate to that directory and selecting a file will open that file.

 There are a few notable options: